Shemar Moore On ‘S.W.A.T.’: CBS Frenzy Removes ‘Doubt’ For ‘Criminal Minds BB’ [Opinion]

 Is Shemar Moore safe on CBS’ new S.W.A.T. amid CBS’ rash and frenzied policy of senseless changes, without considering the consequences?
 From poorly thought out casting changes on Criminal Minds to new shows like Doubt that can’t last two weeks in the real world of ratings, even in good time slots.

 Shemar Moore who formerly portrayed Derek Morgan on Criminal Minds has landed a leading role in S.W.A.T.
-Shemar Moore will play a character very similar to Derek Morgan in the new police drama according to Buddy TV.
+Shemar Moore will play a character very similar to Derek Morgan in the new police drama, according to Buddy TV.

-CBS Criminal Minds has been a flagship show any network would be proud to carry, but shortly after Shemar Moore decided to leave Criminal Minds, CBS effectively pulled the plug on Criminal Minds by terminating veteran actor Thomas Gibson and publicly accusing him, Amber Heard vs. Johnny Depp style, of physical assault.
+CBS’ Criminal Minds has been a flagship show any network would be proud to carry, but shortly after Shemar Moore decided to leave Criminal Minds, CBS effectively pulled the plug on Criminal Minds by terminating veteran actor Thomas Gibson and publicly accusing him, Amber Heard vs. Johnny Depp style, of physical assault.

 Shemar Moore’s departure left Criminal Minds on shaky ground.
 Moore had a lot of fans, and many Criminal Minds viewers loved the quasi-courtship banter between Kirsten Vangsness’ and Shemar Moore as “Baby Girl” and “Chocolate Thunder.”

 Criminal Minds without Thomas Gibson and Shemar Moore is losing viewers in the living rooms of real people all over the world.
-Criminal Minds without Thomas Gibson and Shemar Moore isn’t getting support from mainstream America either, thanks to CBS handling of Thomas Gibson’s departure.
+Criminal Minds without Thomas Gibson and Shemar Moore isn’t getting support from mainstream America either, thanks to CBS’ handling of Thomas Gibson’s departure.

-CBS and ABC decided to grandstand about the famous kick Thomas Gibson allegedly gave Virgil Williams which upon further study sounds arguably accidental according to this Inquisitr article.
+CBS and ABC decided to grandstand about the famous kick Thomas Gibson allegedly gave Virgil Williams which upon further study sounds arguably accidental, according to this Inquisitr article.
 The report was reminiscent of Johnny Depp’s alleged cell phone tossing attack on Amber Heard.

 Will Shemar Moore be safe on S.W.A.T during the CBS upheaval and Criminal Minds plummet from stellar to slightly less than mediocre ratings?
-Well, he’s still on CBS so the jury is still out.
+Well, he’s still on CBS, so the jury is still out.

 Thomas Gibson was not the first to be arbitrarily fired from Criminal Minds.
 Paget Brewster and A.J.
 Cook were arbitrarily dismissed in 2011.
 That time, though, fan protests brought the women back according to Cinema Blend.